 IAHA’s strategic direction is developed with and guided by our membership.
 Our vision is underpinned by four strategic priority areas: Supporting the current Aboriginal and Torres Strait Islander allied health workforce and students through providing professional, personal and cultural supports, mentoring and giving them a voice; Growing the future Aboriginal and Torres Strait Islander allied health workforce through health career pathways and community engagement and activities; Leading allied health and Aboriginal and Torres Strait Islander health workforce policy, partnerships and collaborative approaches to strengthening allied health services for Aboriginal and Torres Strait Islander peoples; and Transforming the cultural safety and responsiveness of the allied health sector and influencing change in the Australian health system through culturally safe and responsive practice and service delivery.

 History of IAHA

-In June 2009, nine Indigenous allied health professionals attended the first general meeting of Indigenous Allied Health Australia where the first Board members were elected.
+In June 2009, nine Aboriginal and Torres Strait Islander allied health professionals attended the first general meeting of Indigenous Allied Health Australia where the first Board members were elected.